TheCandidStartup/TheCandidStartup.github.io/_drafts/navisworks-file-formats.md

 Navisworks is a design review format.
 Data converted from the source design files, like the model representation, is read only.
 It can't be edited in Navisworks.
 However, you can create and edit metadata during your design review session.
 Metadata includes things like saved viewpoints, selection sets, search sets, overridden materials, clash tests and results.

 In many cases, metadata is related to instances in the model.
 For example, a clash result includes the two instances that are clashing.
 In memory, each instance is represented by a pointer to an instance tree node.
 When serialized, the instance is represented by an integer id.
 During serialization of the logical scene graph, Navisworks assigns an incrementing integer id for each instance tree node in traversal order.
-The metadata streams have access to that mapping, so as metadata is serialized the corresponding integer id for each instance can be written out.
+The metadata streams have access to that mapping, so as metadata is serialized, the corresponding integer id for each instance can be written out.

 The equivalent process happens during deserialization.
 When Navisworks reads in the logical scene graph, it rebuilds the instance tree in the same order, creating a mapping from integer id to newly created instance tree nodes.
 When metadata streams are deserialized, they can map the saved integer id to the corresponding in-memory instance tree node.